Learning Center

 Once that’s been completed, you’re ready for your art listings to go live!

-A woman paying online shopping with her card
+selling art on Etsy: A woman paying online shopping with her card

 Selling Art On Etsy: How To Price Your Art

 Knowing how and what to charge for your time, materials, and creativity can be a tricky task, but we’re sharing a few tips for artists on pricing your art so that you can transform your hobby into an income-producing business!
-Remember, the most important factor is finding a price that feels fair and reasonable to you.
-There is no one right answer, so trust your instincts and be confident in the value of your work.
-That being said, here are two of the more popular pricing strategies:

 Time-Based Pricing